 Solution to price equilibrium

-- Equilibrium price is the price at which quantity demanded equates quantity supplied.
+- The equilibrium price is the price at which the quantity demanded equates to the quantity supplied.
 The equilibrium

 price is 7.
 The equilibrium quantity is 300 units.
 Reason: Because at that price quantity demanded is equal to quantity supplied.